zowe/docs-site/docs/user-guide/at-tls-configuration.md

 Use the example in this section as a template for internal connections between API Mediation Layer core services.

-:::important
+:::caution Important

-- The outbound connection from the Gateway Service to the Discovery Service must be configured without a `CertificateLabel`.
+The outbound connection from the Gateway Service to the Discovery Service must be configured without a `CertificateLabel`.
 Ensure that the certificate label is not included (but keep the `CertificateLabel` field) to avoid sending the certificate in case routing would be possible to the Discovery Service.
 Note that this route is disabled by default.

 :::